 This year-long program will highlight how the 18th century residents of present-day East Marion and Orient lived through a challenging time of divided loyalties and hardships and ultimately emerged battered but triumphant.

-The painting below represents a noteworthy example of a Revolutionary War-themed object in OHS’s collection.
+The painting below—the largest in the OHS collection—represents a noteworthy example of a Revolutionary War-themed art.
 Presently occupying a central place in the downstairs hallway of OHS’s Webb House, it celebrates Independence Day and is signed J. A. Woodside and dated July 5, 1832—56 years and one day after the momentous event it commemorates.
-It is the largest painting in the OHS collection.
 The center of the painting is dominated by a large, winged female figure.
 At the time it was painted, no single allegorical figure had been definitively established to represent the ideals of the new republic; the figure here, however, most likely represents Liberty or Columbia.

 “July 4, 1776” – J. A. Woodside.
 Oil on wood, 1832.
 54 ½ x 45 ½ inches.